 The Boat Club

-The University of London Boat Club (ULBC) has more Henley Royal Regatta victories than any other British University, has won at least one event a year at Henley Women’s Regatta for the past 22 years, been represented at every Olympic Games since 1960 and 214 ULBC athletes have been selected for U23 and Senior World Championship teams, winning 135 Olympic & World Championship medals.
-When you join UL you join one of British Rowing’s most senior and successful clubs.
+The University of London Boat Club (ULBC) has more Henley Royal Regatta victories than any other British university boat club and has been represented at every Olympic Games since 1960.
+214 ULBC athletes have been selected for U23 and Senior World Championship teams, winning 135 Olympic & World Championship medals.
+When you join UL you join one of British Rowing’s most senior & successful clubs and will become part of a highly successful alumni network.

 The UL Boathouse is a 20 minute train journey from central London (Waterloo station).
-The Men’s and Women’s squads train alongside each other, with a total squad size of anywhere between 45 and 80 athletes, depending on the year.
-This leads to a highly enjoyable, high performance environment.
+The Men’s and Women’s squads train alongside each other as one team, with a total squad size of around 60 to 70 athletes.
+This leads to a highly enjoyable, high performance team environment.

 ULBC is a designated High Performance Programme for GB Rowing providing a pathway for athletes onto the U23 and Senior GB Rowing Teams.
-Current GB Senior Team athletes Ollie Cook, Emily Craig, Sara Parfett, Charlotte Hodgkins-Byrne and James Fox all made the team whilst studying at the university.
+Current GB Senior Team athletes Ollie Cook, Emily Craig, Sara Parfett, Oonagh Cousins, Matilda Horn and Charlotte Hodgkins-Byrne, and Paralympic & World Champion James Fox, all made the team whilst studying & rowing at UL.

 Bailhache-Graham joined ULBC from Sir William Borlase Grammar School in 2018, where she had lead the women’s programme to medals at the National Schools’ Regatta and athletes into the British junior teams.
-She is responsible for the S&C programme at ULBC.
+With a strong S&C background, she leads UL’s Strength & Conditioning programme..

-- Large redevelopment project for Boathouse with new Ergo and S&C training facilities about to be commenced.
+Large redevelopment project planned for the UL Boathouse with new Ergo and S&C training facilities.